Meet the Career Center

 Email: [email protected]

-Emerald Chauncey is the Employee Relations Consultant for The Center of Professional Development and Career Strategy at The George Washington Law School.
+Emerald Chauncey is the Program Associate, Employer Relations, for The Center of Professional Development and Career Strategy at The George Washington Law School.
 She maintains the law school's relationships with both private and public sector employers.
 She also manages the employer outreach marketing and communications, research, and event coordination.
 Prior to joining GW Law, Emerald worked as a marketing and public relations associate for American Airlines and the Peace Corps.
 She received her MA in Communication Studies in 2013 and her BS in Psychology in 2008 from Arkansas State University.

 Candacé Jackson